-When fitted to ADHS data, age-specific risk curves took similar forms in all models, with risk decreasing rapidly from birth through adolescence, and then decreasing much more slowly until the end of life (Fig. A).
-When fitted to INSIGHT data, age-specific risk effects always took values close to 1, indicating that the age distribution of confirmed influenza cases was roughly proportional to denominator data on the age distribution of all tested cases (Fig. 4C, Fig. S1).
+Fitted age-specific risk curves took similar forms in all tested models, with risk decreasing rapidly from birth through adolescence, and then decreasing much more slowly until the end of life (Fig. 2A shows the fitted curve from the best model).
+Estimates of imprinting parameters were less than one, indicating some reduction in relative risk of infection (Table 2).
+Within the best model, estimated reductions in relative risk from childhood imprinting were stronger for H1N1 (0.34, 95% CI 0.29-0.42) than for H3N2 (0.71, 95% CI 0.62-0.82).
+Table 2 shows parameter estimates and 95% profile confidence intervals from all models fitted.

-show parameter estimates and 95% profile confidence intervals from all models fitted to ADHS And INSIGHT data.
-Fits to ADHS data estimated moderate reductions in risk due to imprinting protectionTable 2, and fits to INSIGHT data estimated weak reductions in risk (Fig. 4B,D, Table S2-S3).
-Table 2Overall, risk parameters fitted to the INSIGHT data took values closer to 1 and had wider confidence intervals than risk parameters fitted to the ADHS data (Fig. 4, Tables S1-S3).
-As fitted to INSIGHT data, the estimated relative risk of infection given antiviral treatment was usually greater than one, which may reflect that antiviral treatment is often prescribed in response to a positive influenza test.
-Vaccination was consistently associated with small reductions in risk, although confidence intervals often overlapped the null value of one.
-The presence of underlying conditions did not strongly impact relative risk (Table 3, Tables S1-S3).

 Effect of evolutionary rate

-Next, we searched for increases in the proportion of cases among children in seasons associated with antigenic novelty.
+Next, to test for effects of evolutionary rate on epidemic age distribution, we searched for increases in the proportion of cases among children in seasons associated with antigenic novelty.
 The data showed a slight negative but not significant association between annual antigenic advance and the fraction of H3N2 cases observed in children (Fig. 4A).
-The data contained too few influenza seasons with >100 confirmed H1N1 cases to support meaningful Pearson correlation coefficients specific to pre-2009 or post-2009 H1N1 lineages.
+The data contained too few influenza seasons with >100 confirmed H1N1 cases to support meaningful Pearson correlation coefficients specific to pre-2009 or post-2009 seasonal H1N1 lineages.

-If evolutionary rate is the dominant driver of epidemic age distribution, then outbreaks caused by H1N1 and H3N2 should converge in age distribution when annual antigenic advance is similar.
+If evolutionary rate is the dominant driver of subtype-specific differences in epidemic age distribution, then when subtypes H1N1 and H3N2 show similar degrees of annual antigenic advance, their age distributions of infection should appear more similar.
 However, the data showed that differences in H1N1 and H3N2’s age-specific impacts did not converge, even when lineages showed similar annual advance (Fig. 4A).
 When comparing the fraction of cases observed in specific age classes, H1N1 data consistently clustered separately from H3N2, with H1N1 consistently causing fewer cases at the extremes of age (children 0-10 and elderly adults 71-85), but more cases in middle-aged adults than H3N2 strains with similar rates of antigenic advance.
 Smoothed density plots showed no clear relationship between annual antigenic advance and age distribution (Fig. 4B).
 Overall, the data did not show a strong signal that epidemic age distribution varies systematically with the magnitude of annual antigenic drift.

 Discussion